line/line-bot-sdk-nodejs/docs/guide/webhook.md

 const app = express()

 const config = {
-  channelAccessToken: 'YOUR_CHANNEL_ACCESS_TOKEN',
   channelSecret: 'YOUR_CHANNEL_SECRET'
 }

 app.post('/webhook', middleware(config), (req, res) => {
-  req.body.events // webhook event objects
-  req.body.destination // user ID of the bot (optional) ...
+  req.body.events // webhook event objects from LINE Platform req.body.destination // user ID of the bot
+  ...
 })

 app.listen(8080)
 ```

-We have imported `middleware` from the package and make the Express app to use
+We have imported `middleware` from `@line/bot-sdk` and make the Express app to use
 the middleware.
-The middlware validates the request and parses webhook event
+The middleware validates the request and parses webhook event
 object.
 It embeds body-parser and parses them to objects.
 If you have a reason
 to use another body-parser separately for other routes, please keep in mind the
 followings.